 All students will be required to utilize tools provided by the ATI program to improve their mastery of content learned.
-All students that do not meet the benchmark for each proctored assessment will complete focused review activities.
-A minimum of 2 hours of focused review will be required when the level 2 benchmark is not met for a proctored assessment.
-Focused review will include completing an active learning template for review topics in which the student did not receive the benchmark score.
+All students that do not meet the benchmark for each assessment will complete focused review activities.
+A minimum of 2 hours of focused review will be required.
+Focused Review will include completing an active learning template for review topics in which the student did not receive the benchmark score.
 Specific instructions will be sent to all students detailing these requirements.
-All documentation of focused review activities will be sent to the ATI Coordinator as outlined in the instructions sent to all students needing to complete remediation.

-No points will be given for remediation.
+All documentation of focused review activities will be sent to the ATI Coordinator within 3 days from the date of the exam.
+If not received within 3 days, the points achieved for the proctored exam will not be awarded.
+Students will send their remediation to the instructors in each course responsible for giving the exam.